 medium.com

-Medium has 170 million+ monthly readers and a self-serve publishing model with no editorial gatekeeping for individual posts.
-Security content does well under publications like InfoSec Write-ups, an active security-focused Medium publication with its own readership.
-Medium natively supports canonical tags, so your original URL keeps its SEO authority.
+Medium has 170 million monthly readers and no editorial gatekeeping for individual writer posts.
+Security content performs well inside InfoSec Write-ups, an active Medium publication with its own subscriber base.
+Medium backlinks are no-follow, so the case for it is reach rather than direct SEO value.

 04Reddit